 What information do we collect about you?

 The type of personal data we will collect includes your name, address and contact details.
-For nursery and school pupils information will be obtained about relevant family members, relevant medical conditions and any additional supports which are needed.
+For nursery and school pupils information will be obtained about relevant family members, relevant medical conditions, any additional supports which are needed and any school transport requirements.
 We will collect personal data relating to special categories, such as ethnic group and religion.
 We need this information so the Council can ensure it is delivering services appropriately.

 For nursery and school pupils, information will include data about progress and assessments.
 For school pupils information will contain records of attendance, absence, and any exclusions and exam results.
 We need this information to understand how our pupils are progressing, and to assess how we can help them to achieve their best.